Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 ### Obtain the account manifest from the server

-The server store the encrypted account manifest that contain the important information about the user.
+The server stores the encrypted account manifest that contain the important information about the user.
-For the user to obtain the account manifest from the server it will do:
+For the user to obtain the account manifest from the server they will do the following:

-1. Be authenticated with the server.
+1. Authenticate with the server.
 2. Retrieve the following encrypted data from the sever:

    1. Account manifest (`enc(ACCOUNT_MANIFEST)`)